-- Make sure lens is set to AF (autofocus)
+Make sure the lens is set to AF (autofocus)

-- FOCUS NINJA TECHNIQUE: * Try tethering, if available, instead of having to zoom in on camera back or download the image into you computer * – Time Saver!
+FOCUS NINJA TECHNIQUE: * Try tethering, if available, instead of having to zoom in on camera back or download the image into your computer * – Time Saver!

-- Return to camera and take 4 additional shots setting your AF Compensation to +15, +5, -15 and -5 (This will assist you in determining the amount of front or back focus compensation required to calibrate the lens).
+Return to the camera and take 4 additional shots setting your AF Compensation to +15, +5, -15, and -5 (This will assist you in determining the amount of front or back focus compensation required to calibrate the lens).
 Take additional test shots to dial in autofocus compensate perfectly.

 Here’s an easy way to find focus ” without looking for it “.

-These images are from a Canon 24-70mm 2.8L which you can see from the original image has a plagued by a bit of back focus.
-This means every time I would focus on a models eyes, her ears would be perfectly in focus while her eye where alway a bit soft.
+These images are from a Canon 24-70mm 2.8L which you can see from the original image are plagued by a bit of back focus.
+This means every time I would focus on a model’s eyes, her ears would be perfectly in focus while her eye was always a bit soft.
 BUT NOT ANYMORE!
-When looking at the first image you can imagine her ears being where the +5 is and the 0 of black line would be where her eyes were.
+When looking at the first image you can imagine her ears being where the +5 is and the 0 on the black line would be where her eyes were.